Colonial architecture at sunset — heritage

 Manuel Enrique Tavares Sánchez

 As the founding president of ADOZONA (Asociacion Dominicana de Zonas Francas), he was the principal architect of the free trade zone regime that transformed the Dominican Republic into a competitive manufacturing and export platform.
-He was also a driving force behind bringing French Telecom to the country under the brand Orange, which became the catalyst for democratizing access to telecommunications nationwide.
+He was also a driving force behind bringing France Telecom to the country under the brand Orange, which became the catalyst for democratizing access to telecommunications nationwide.

 Founding President, ADOZONA